dbeadle1/Blog/_posts/2024-03-28-power-automate-empty-pdf-trick.md

 ## The Challenge: Mandatory File Inputs

-The specific scenario: a custom prompt that requires two inputs—a text description and a file to analyze.
+The specific scenario: a custom prompt that requires two inputs: a text description and a file to analyze.
 The problem arises when there isn't always a file to upload.

 Custom prompts treat every configured input as mandatory, with no built-in option to make any input optional.
 When attempting to run a flow without providing a required file, you'll encounter an error like this: